CROSP/accordion-categories/README.md

-Accordion Categories is a widget that allows you to display categories in hierachical order
+Accordion Categories is a Wordpress widget that allows you to display categories in hierachical order

 Description
 ------------